Caring for aged patients during winter

 - engaging with immunisation providers

 - discussing the program and arrangements with staff, residents and their families.

 Influenza vaccination is a nationwide requirement of anyone entering RACFs and proof of vaccination must be shown prior to entering.

-Deployment of Tamiflu for RACFs
+Tamiflu for RACFs

 Tamiflu© is an oral antiviral used for both post-exposure chemoprophylaxis and to treat Influenza A and B infections.
 Tamiflu’s main effectiveness has been shown in preventing influenza in Residential Aged Care residents exposed to influenza.

 The Department of Health has further information on Preparing your service for influenza vaccinations and treatments.